SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

-You resolve strong reference cycles by defining some of the relationships between classes as weak or unowned references instead of strong references.
+You resolve strong reference cycles by defining some of the relationships between classes as weak or unowned references instead of as strong references.
 This process is described in :ref:`AutomaticReferenceCounting_ResolvingStrongReferenceCyclesBetweenClassInstances`.
 However, before you learn how to resolve a strong reference cycle,